 Queen’s University Belfast - Global Security and Borders

 This award will be centred in the School of History, Anthropology, Philosophy and Politics.
-The School is a vibrant interdisciplinary community bringing together over 80 scholars working on a wide range of issues including the study of peace and conflict transformation, terrorism and security, ethnomusicology, public history, ethics, gender, cultural and cognitive anthropology, political theory, European history and politics, Irish, US, African and Chinese history.
+The School is a vibrant interdisciplinary community examining issues including the study of peace and conflict transformation, terrorism and security, ethnomusicology, public history, ethics, gender, cultural and cognitive anthropology, political theory, European history and politics, Irish, US, African and Chinese history.

 - Full tuition waiver

 The living stipend is intended as a contribution towards general maintenance costs towards the first year in the UK.

 In the UK, Master's degrees are typically one-year programmes (full-time) and PhDs are three-year programmes (full-time).